Transforming newborn survival

 Morbidity Reduction

-Proven by a landmark meta-analysis (2016) of 21 peer-reviewed randomised control trials mostly comparing KC to incubator care, in LMICs.
+Proven by a landmark meta-analysis of 21 peer-reviewed randomised control trials mostly comparing KMC to incubator care, in LMICs.
 KMC significantly improves newborn morbidity outcomes, reducing sepsis, low temperature, and low blood sugar.

-KMC saves babies lives and then gives them the a head start on development.
+KMC keeps a baby alive and then gives it a head start on development.

 Consistently Effective